 That is the burning question right now.
+Is it anti-christian to cheer at sports?
 I love watching my kids play sports!
 I have loved coaching sports and dance and working with kids.
 I’ve been doing it for over 16 years.
 But things are changing, not really with me, but around me.
 What was once passionate and fun is now dull and bordering on boring.
-I still love the sports.
-I still love watching my kids play them.
-I still have a desire to coach, but that has now been severely tempered and in all reality, I may never coach again thanks to a very personal beating that my girls and I took this year.
+I still love sports and still love watching my kids play them.
+I still have the desire to coach, but now it’s been severely tempered.
+In all reality, I may never coach again thanks to a very personal beating that my girls and I took this year.
 But that’s a whole other story.

 What I’m talking about is rooting for your team, or child at a sporting event.
 Team spirit!
 Cheering loudly and passionately.
 Wearing team colors.
 Hanging banners and having spirit nights.
 Not where you are screaming at your kid and telling them everything they did wrong, but loudly cheering, “Go team!, Go (insert child’s name).
-And I’m not talking little kids here, but high school!
-Is it wrong for homeschool teams to be cheered by their fans?
-Now I’m not talking teams that are like recreation ball, but ones that are competitive school ball.
+And I’m not talking about little kids here, but high school.
+Is it wrong for fans to cheer for their homeschool teams?
+Now I’m not talking about teams that are like recreation ball, but ones that are competitive school ball.
 Although I don’t see a problem cheering loudly for either one!

 I see it everywhere.
 The teams we played against used to be so passionate and so were we.
 It was so much fun!
 Everyone cheered their hearts out.
 Jumping up and cheering when the basket went in.
 Everyone holding their breath and letting out a collective yell at the buzzer beater.
 Stomping on the bleachers.
-The teams actually asking the fans to get louder when we got quiet.
+Teams actually asked the fans to get louder when we got quiet.
 It was fun!
 Win or lose the games were fun and both teams were still friends at the end of the game!
 And now you could hear crickets chirp.
-There’s barely a golf clap when we win or when a good shot is made.
+When we win you barely hear a golf clap.

-All of a sudden over the past two years, we have started being told it’s not Christ-like to cheer.
-Parents are now being pulled aside or given dirty looks when they cheer.
-Our kids and athletes are being told the same thing and team spirit is about non-existent.
+They told us it’s not Christ-like to cheer.
+They pull cheering parents aside or give them dirty looks.
+Team spirit is almost non-existent.
 Hardly anyone cheers anymore, whether it’s a simple “Go team!” or “Make good passes!”
 Why is that?
 What has happened?
 Aren’t Christians allowed to be passionate about their lives and enjoy things?
 Doesn’t God want us to enjoy things?
 Is this another form of Christians bullying other Christians?
 Or has the world just made us too afraid of everything?
-What does this say to the parents that are new Christians, new homeschoolers, or the non-Christian parent?
+What does this say to the parents that are new Christians, new homeschoolers, or non-Christian parents?
 Does it say that Christians or homeschoolers aren’t allowed to have fun?
 I really want to know.

 Wanna hear something funny?
-As I wrap up this post, I decided to turn on Pandora and what song do you think started playing?
+As I wrap up this post, I decided to turn on Pandora, what song do you think started playing?
 “We Will Rock You” by Queen!
 How appropriate!
 I just had to laugh!